Quasi-isometric rigidity of three manifold groups: Canonical splittings

 As explained at the beginning of \textsection \ref{sec:cansplit}, $T$ induces on $\pi_1(M)=Q$ a structure of graph of groups $\GGG=(\Delta,\{Q_v\},\{Q_e\}, Q_e\hookrightarrow Q_{t(e)})$ where edge groups are isomorphic to $\Z^2$ and vertex groups are fundamental groups of components of $M\setminus T$.

-To make full use of the work of Kapovich and Leeb, we will use a smaller decomposition (with larger pieces).
-Let $M$ be an irreducible non-geometric $3$-manifold and $T$ be the characteristic torus decomposition of $M$.
-The {\em Euler characteristic decomposition} $T_{Eu}\subset T$ is the union of the components of $T$ which bound a component of $M\setminus T$ with negative Euler characteristic.

 We would like to have a similar splitting for a group quasi-isometric to $\pi_1(M)$.
 Different versions of the JSJ splitting have been given for finitely generated groups (see \cite{guirardel:levitt:jsjpanorama} for a survey) but they tend to be different from the one given by the torus decomposition above since $\pi_1(M)$ may also split over cyclic subgroups.
 Rather than using this general theory, we will follow \cite{kapovich:leeb:qi3man} and use the quasi-isometry to construct a splitting of $G$.
+For technical purposes, we define the {\em balanced torus decomposition $T_B$} by replacing each component of $T$ by two disjoint parallel copies of itself {and by adding a torus parallel to each torus of $\partial M$}, thus adding a {thickened} torus between adjacent components of $M\setminus T$ {and next to each torus of $\partial M$}.

-\begin{theorem}[Quasi-isometric invariance of the torus decomposition] Let $G$ be a finitely generated group quasi-isometric to the fundamental group of a non-geometric irreducible $\partial$-irreducible orientable $3$-manifold $M$.
-Let $S=T$ or $S=T_{Eu}$ be the characteristic torus decomposition or the Euler characteristic decomposition of $M$.
+\begin{theorem}[Quasi-isometric invariance of the torus decomposition] Let $G$ be a finitely generated group quasi-isometric to the fundamental group of a non-geometric irreducible $\partial$-irreducible orientable {three}-manifold $M$.
+Let {$T_B$ be the balanced characteristic torus decomposition of $M$}.